cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

     /// The type of client state produced by the host. type ClientState: Into<AnyClientState> + Debug;

-    /// The type of block parameters to produce a block type BlockParams: Debug + Default;
+    /// The type of block parameters to produce a block. type BlockParams: Debug + Default;

-    /// The type of light client parameters to produce a light client state type LightClientParams: Debug + Default;
+    /// The type of light client parameters to produce a light client state. type LightClientParams: Debug + Default;

     /// The history of blocks produced by the host chain. fn history(&self) -> &VecDeque<Self::Block>;

-    /// Triggers the advancing of the host chain, by extending the history of blocks (or headers). fn advance_block(
+    /// Triggers the advancing of the host chain by extending the history of blocks (or headers). fn advance_block(
         &mut self,
         commitment_root: Vec<u8>,